Kiattisak - stock.adobe.com

 APAC organisations embrace generative AI

-A new study reveals a surge in GenAI adoption across APAC, with businesses looking to train their own models, likely to address specific regional needs and market dynamics
+Study reveals a surge in GenAI adoption across APAC, with businesses looking to train their own models, likely to address specific regional needs and market dynamics

-The adoption of generative artificial intelligence (GenAI) in Asia-Pacific (APAC) is surging ahead, defying naysayers who predicted a slowdown, a new study by TechTarget’s Enterprise Strategy Group has found.
+The adoption of generative artificial intelligence (GenAI) in Asia-Pacific (APAC) is surging ahead, defying naysayers who predicted a slowdown, a study by TechTarget’s Enterprise Strategy Group has found.

 According to the global study, which polled 288 IT and business professionals in APAC, 70% of organisations using or experimenting with GenAI reported increased usage in the last year, with 45% noting a significant increase.